mcosovic/JuliaGrid.jl/docs/src/examples/acPowerFlow.md

 ---

 ## Base Case Analysis
-At the start, we use the fast Newton-Raphson XB method to solve the AC power flow.
-This method is chosen because we intend to modify generator and demand parameters.
-JuliaGrid efficiently reuses the factorization of Jacobian matrices in these cases, which significantly reduces computational complexity.
-Therefore, we define the model for this method:
+At the start, we use the fast Newton-Raphson XB method to solve the AC power flow:
 ```@example 4bus
 fnr = fastNewtonRaphsonXB(system)
 nothing # hide